-Advertising is often a constant effort of empathy that people behind brands and advertisers need to make in order to understand their consumers.
-And in this period of time, when a general state of confusion predominates, marked by changes and uncertainties, the question “What do consumers want?” becomes almost a mantra of those who offer products and services.
+Advertising during Covid pandemic changes the way consumers perceive brand communication.
+Advertising, in general, is often a constant effort of empathy.
+People behind brands and advertisers need to make this effort, in order to understand their consumers.
+In this period of time, marked by changes and uncertainties, the question “What do consumers want?” becomes almost a mantra of those who offer products and services.

 They must communicate honestly, in a positive, empathetic manner, carefully informing and urging calm, appealing to all their creativity.
-In times of social distancing, it is important the brands to unite and to join other actors from the society, government and NGOs in supporting collective action to combat the medical, social and financial crisis we are in.
-Also, the focus on effective solutions to solve the problems that many social categories face, prevails over detriment to sales-oriented marketing actions that consumers consider to be inappropriate in this context.
-The same reluctance is encountered in the case of campaigns based on humor or extravagance, which are far from the reality of today, consumers going to the point of convincing their acquaintances to stop buying the brand, if they consider that it did not behave properly.
+In times of social distancing, it is important that brands unite and join other actors from the society, government and NGOs.
+All in an effort to support collective action to combat the medical, social and financial crisis we are in.
+Also, they should focus on effective solutions to solve the problems that many social categories face.
+One of which is prevailing over detriment to sales-oriented marketing actions that consumers consider to be inappropriate in this context.
+The same reluctance is encountered in the case of campaigns based on humor or extravagance, which are far from the reality of today.
+Consumers are coming to the point of convincing their acquaintances to stop buying the brand, if they consider that it did not behave properly.

 But how can brands integrate these consumer expectations into their marketing plan?